Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: The model

 In this expression, $g$ is the determinant of the gravitational metric $g_{\mu \nu}$, $M_p$ is the reduced Planck mass, $R$ is the Ricci scalar, $p(\phi, X)$ is an arbitrary function of the scalar field $\phi$ and its kinetic term $X\equiv-\frac{1}{2}g^{\mu\nu}\phi_{, \mu} \phi_{, \nu}$, $\mathcal{L}_M$ is the matter Lagrangian where $\Psi_{i}$ denotes the matter fields, $\hat{g}$ is the determinant of the (disformal) metric $\hat{g}_{\mu \nu}$ felt by the Yang-Mills field $A_\mu$, and $F_{\mu\nu}^{a}$ is the gauge-field strength tensor defined as $F_{\mu\nu}^{a}\equiv A_{\nu,\mu}^{a}-A_{\mu,\nu}^{a}+\tilde{g} \epsilon^{a}_{\;\; cd} A_{\mu}^{c} A_{\nu}^{d}$, $\tilde{g}$ being the group coupling constant and $\epsilon^{a}_{\;\; cd}$ being the Levi-Civita symbol which represents the structure constants of the SU(2) group.
 The action for the Yang-Mills field can be rewritten as

 by making use of the disformal transformation of the form

-which relates the geometries felt by the the gauge field and the scalar field respectively.
+which relates the geometries felt by the the gauge field and the scalar field respectively (the metric $\hat{g}_{\mu\nu}$ is associated to the gauge field sector of the model, meaning that the gauge field propagates along $\hat{g}_{\mu\nu}$ geodesics, while the scalar field propagates following ${g}_{\mu\nu}$ geodesics).
 Here $C(\phi)$ and $D(\phi)$ are, as usual, the conformal and disformal couplings, respectively, and the coupling factor in Eqn. (\ref{eq2}) is defined as